reyemtm/reyemtm.github.io/README.md

 This is a modified version of the Jekyll version of the Clean Blog theme by [Start Bootstrap](http://startbootstrap.com/).

-My modifications are mostly in site style and the menu.
+Using Cloudflare this site can be viewed over ssl with no warnings, though it is currently redirected from http to http via javascript.
+Not ideal but it works.
+Chrome alerts that fullscreen, which is key to viewing maps, will be depricated for http sites in the near future, hence the need for ssl.
+My other modifications are mostly in site style and the menu.
 Thanks to snazzymaps for the cool header.

 ###[View Live Demo &rarr;](http://ironsummitmedia.github.io/startbootstrap-clean-blog-jekyll/)